Renewal notices are sent out 60 days before your expiration date. Renew Online

 The Rhode Island State-Supplied Vaccine (SSV) program provides vaccine to healthcare providers to immunize people of all ages.
 A table with details about these vaccines, including their age indications, is available.
 A series of immunization requirements is in place to ensure that healthcare providers are properly immunized.

-Children are required to have certain immunizations before they enter day care, pre-kindergarten, child care, kindergarten, 7th grade, and 12th grade.
+Children are required to have certain immunizations before they enter child care, pre-kindergarten, kindergarten, 7th, 8th, 9th, and 12th grade.
 They can be exempted from immunizations for either religious or medical reasons.
-Religious exemption forms can be obtained from school nurses.
-A medical exemption form must be provided and signed by a medical provider.
+A medical exemption certificate must be signed by a medical provider.
 A religious exemption certificate can be signed by a parent/guardian or student (18+).

 Healthcare providers can enroll in the program to order vaccine for both pediatric and adult patients.
 Enrollment must be completed online annually.